 Federal Direct (including Federal Direct Unsubsidized) Loan

 Federal Direct (including Federal Unsubsidized) Loan(s) funds will be disbursed directly to your consolidated billing account generally one week before the first day of classes, if you have completed a Master Promissory Note or if you already have a Master Promissory Note on file and your loan has been certified.
-If you have not previously received a Federal Direct or Federal SLS Loan while attending NCTA, you will be required to complete Entrance Loan Counseling before the first disbursement of your loan can be credited to your account.
+If you have not previously received a Federal Direct Loan while attending NCTA, you will be required to complete Entrance Loan Counseling before the first disbursement of your loan can be credited to your account.
 Undergraduate students who complete their degrees in less than a full academic year, e.g., graduate in December, will have their Federal Direct Loans prorated per federal regulations.
 Proration is based on one semester and the enrollment status for that semester.

 Federal Direct PLUS Loan